 And I had difficulty getting the chain whip in place, with the room between teeth seemingly smaller than the tips of the protruding elements on the chain whip.
 The end result was that because I only engaged two teeth at first I cracked one, but this is probably my fault in being too impatient.

 When you remove sprockets from a freewheel make sure you protect your hands.
-The sprocket will loosen suddenly and it’s not uncommon to loose some skin on the knuckles in the process, by scraping them on the spokes of the wheel.
+The sprocket will loosen suddenly and it’s not uncommon to lose some skin on the knuckles in the process, by scraping them on the spokes of the wheel.

 I had more luck on the second try.

 And that’s how you remove sprockets from a freewheel!

 Bicycle chain wax vs lube – 3 reasons bicycle chain wax is the best

 For me the great battle between bicycle chain wax vs lube was settled when a riding buddy said to me that he never ever cleaned